dazuga31/Snippets/wais-jobpack with leveling.md

         print("[DEBUG] Player general level is", playerLevel)

-        -- Check if the player's level is sufficient for the job if jobRequirements[job] > playerLevel then
+        -- Check if the player's level is sufficient for the job if playerLevel < jobRequirements[job] then
-            print("[INFO] Player general level too low for job:", job) QBCore.Functions.Notify("Your level is not high enough to start this job", "error", 5000) return
+            print("[INFO] Player general level too low for job:", job, "(Required:", jobRequirements[job], ", Player Level:", playerLevel, ")")
+            QBCore.Functions.Notify("Your level (" .. playerLevel .. ") is not high enough to start this job.
+Required level: " .. jobRequirements[job], "error", 5000)
+            return
         end

         -- Assign the job if the level requirement is met print("[SUCCESS] Assigning job:", job, "to player")
         QBCore.Functions.Notify("You have successfully started the job: " .. job, "success", 5000)
         if Config.SideJob then
             TriggerEvent('wais:set:sideJob', job)
         else
             TriggerServerEvent('wais:setJob', job)
         end
         -- Set waypoint for the job location if Config.Jobs[job] and Config.Jobs[job].menu and Config.Jobs[job].menu.job_menu then SetNewWaypoint(Config.Jobs[job].menu.job_menu.x, Config.Jobs[job].menu.job_menu.y)